Blaisorblade/dot-iris/README.md

 The mapping between the paper and this mechanization, together with the layout of the codebase, is described in [`correspondence.md`](correspondence.md).
-See below for how to process sources with Coqdoc.
+See below for how to process sources with coqdoc.

 ## Compiling the Proof the first time